studentbridge-csn/studentbridge-portal/README.md

 # studentbridge-portal
-Student portal for TCS CSN students
+Student portal for students of The City School, E11 campus